 She speaks frequently on patient engagement across the full spectrum of healthcare at national and international events.
 In April 2009, Sheridan was named to Modern Healthcare's lists of Top 25 Women in Healthcare as well as 100 Most Powerful People in Healthcare.
 In 2010 Sheridan was awarded the ‘Idaho Healthcare Hero’ in community outreach by the Idaho Business Review, and in 2011 Sheridan was appointed by The Secretary of Health and Human Services to serve on the Advisory Committee on Infant Mortality of the Health Resources and Services Administration for 2011-2013, as well as the CDC’s CLIAC Federal Advisory Council in 2016.
 Sheridan also served on the Accreditation Council for Graduate Medical Education’s Board of Directors as a Public Director.

 SIDM is a nonprofit organization whose members include clinicians and other healthcare professionals, patients and every stakeholder in the diagnostic process.
-In 2015, SIDM established the Coalition to Improve Diagnosis, a collaboration of more than leading healthcare organizations.
-Visit www.improvediagnosis.org to learn more.
-Follow us on Twitter and Facebook.
+In 2015, SIDM established the Coalition to Improve Diagnosis, a collaboration of top healthcare organizations.

 Resources for Patients

 Patients and family members have a significant opportunity to contribute to diagnostic accuracy and timeliness by actively participating in the diagnostic process.